 In cases where an anomaly is detected, the IDS will flag it and raise the alarm.
 There can be any form of alarm, either a note in the audit log or an urgent message to the IT administrator.
 Afterward, the team diagnoses the problem and identifies its root cause.

-For this project, we will be using python programming language along with two other libraries that are OpenCV and Numpy.
+For this project, we will be using Python programming language along with two other libraries that are OpenCV and NumPy.

 pip install OpenCV-python

 For this, we will create a click_event function.
 This function will allow you to select a rectangular region in the frame.
-The user has to first left-click at the point of start L1 and drag the pointer to the end of the portion L2.
-By default, we will take the whole frame, so, you can leave this parameter if you want by simply pressing any key to continue.
+The user has to first click left at the point of start L1 and drag the pointer to the end of the portion L2.
+By default, we will take the whole frame, so, you can leave this parameter if you want just by pressing any key to continue.

 From the above snippet, you can observe that we used OpenCV mouse events to create the region of interest.
 We used a flag object "draw" that determines the state of the mouse pointer.
 When the state is 1, it means the user is drawing the region of interest and once he is done, the state comes back to 0 again, allowing the user to recreate the region of interest.
 We allocated the coordinates of the region of interest as a global variable so that we could use those values in the later section of our code.